alacritty/alacritty/README.md

 ## About

-Alacritty is focused on simplicity and performance.
-The performance goal means it should be faster than any other terminal emulator available.
-The simplicity goal means that it doesn't have features such as tabs or splits (which can be better provided by a window manager or [terminal multiplexer][tmux]) nor niceties like a GUI config editor.
+Alacritty is a terminal emulator with a strong focus on simplicity and performance.
+Bloated features are avoided, and the features we do include are carefully considered.
+This means you won't find things like tabs or splits (which are best left to a window manager or [terminal multiplexer][tmux]) nor niceties like a GUI config editor.
+We also strive to keep alacritty faster than any other terminal available.
+Performance matters!

 The software is considered to be at a **beta** level of readiness -- there are a few missing features and bugs to be fixed, but it is already used by many as